How to Care for PoinsettiasHelpful hints and tips on poinsettia care, plus 8 unique and colorful varieties.

-One of the most recent bombshells to land on the poinsettia market and the latest example of the marble trend is ‘Winter Blush’, introduced two years ago.
-This Ecke variety was chosen for both its patterned foliage (peach and yellow twilight colors dance around the veins) and for the pronounced contrast between the pink centers and the cream etching on the margins of its bracts.
+The latest example of the marble trend is ‘Winter Blush’.
+This Ecke variety was chosen for both its patterned foliage and the pronounced contrast between pink centers and cream etching on the margins.
 Bring it to friends and family as a holiday gift without fear—the strong stems withstand breakage.
-It’s also prone to linger long in average home conditions.

 4. ‘Cinnamon Star’

-Although red is still king for poinsettias, holiday revelers are also excited by other hues, especially around Thanksgiving.
-In fact, 20 to 30 percent of poinsettias sold throughout the early holiday season sport alternative shades rather than the traditional red.
-Syngenta Flowers is the mastermind behind this luminous coral colored version.
-Given the season, cinnamon seemed like the perfect name.
-‘Cinnamon Star’ boasts a rounded shape with expansive, almost winged bracts, and the younger central bracts begin with a darker sizzle before fading paler with the countdown to the winter holidays.
+Although red is still king for poinsettias, holiday revelers are also excited by other shades.
+Syngenta Flowers is the mastermind behind this luminous coral-colored version.
+‘Cinnamon Star’ boasts a rounded shape with expansive, almost winged bracts.
+The younger central bracts begin with a darker sizzle before fading paler with the countdown to the winter holidays.

 5. ‘Winter Rose Early Red’

-No less than 30 years in the making, this novelty started the “nontraditional” streak at Ecke.
+This novelty started the “nontraditional” streak at Ecke.
 For poinsettia breeders, the holy grail has been a flat-bracted, big red poinsettia.
-So it came as a welcome shock 14 years ago when a funky little version with a pageboy hairdo was the talk of the trials.
-Four years ago, the Early Series hit the scene and, quoting Jack Williams from Ecke, “something good got better.”
-Not only has ‘Winter Rose Early Red’ revolutionized the holiday container- plant market, it also made a splash with florists looking for a new spin on holiday décor.
+So it came as a welcome shock when a funky little version was the talk of the trials.
+Not only did ‘Winter Rose Early Red’ revolutionize the holiday container-plant market, it also made a splash with florists looking for a new spin on holiday décor.

 The earliest marbled poinsettias, pioneered in the 1970s, were almost all based on red.
 Now other colors have joined the party, notably Syngenta Flowers’ ‘Mars Marble’, with its soft, delicate pink, and equally demure milky cream colors on open-faced, smooth-edged bracts.
 This poinsettia starts to show color early, and the plant maintains a sturdy, upright posture.

-Pink was the first non-red poinsettia color to become popular, in the late 1960s, but white was not far behind; the first white poinsettias were introduced in 1970.
-Nearly 30 years later, Syngenta Flowers came out with ‘Whitestar’, with its huge, smooth, flat bracts flaring out like doves from the central topknot of flowers.
+Pink was the first non-red poinsettia color to become popular, but white was not far behind.
+Syngenta Flowers' ‘Whitestar’ has huge, smooth, flat bracts flaring out like doves from the central topknot of flowers.
 ‘Whitestar’ has a rounded habit, is generously branched, and will show color in time for Thanksgiving.

 “Jingling” is the term breeders use to denote white speckling on poinsettia bracts.
-‘Premium Picasso’, by the German plant breeder Dümmen, delivers an especially diffuse, seemingly airbrushed look.
-Against a pinkish-white background, cheery cherry-red flecks spangle the bracts immediately encircling the yellow and red central cyathia, which are the plant’s true flowers.
+‘Premium Picasso’ delivers an especially diffuse, seemingly airbrushed look.
+Against a pinkish-white background, cherry-red flecks spangle the bracts.
 Meanwhile, the outer bracts range from pure white to palest pink.
 The effect is a two-toned fantasia.